stephen-puiszis/idea-research-toolkit/README.md

 ## Competitive Research
 **Some questions to answer:**

-- Who else is operating in this space?
+1. Who else is operating in this space?
 How competitive does it appear?
-- How large are these potential competitors (Revenue, Employees, Funding, etc.)?
+2. How large are these potential competitors (Revenue, Employees, Funding, etc.)?

+**Places to answer questions:**
 - [AngelList](http://angel.co)
 - [Crunchbase](http://crunchbase.com/)
 - [Gust](http://gust.com)